 To ensure your employees have access to those videos whenever and wherever they wish, and as just importantly, to ensure your organization can accurately track who’s watching what, it is essential to plan for user-based, mobile-ready video analytics as part of both your BYOD and enterprise video strategies.

-A video content management system solves this challenge.
-Your VCMS will be able to identify viewers individually as they log in, and that login allows you to find out everything from what they watched and whether they finished the video, regardless of which device they may be using to watch.
+A video platform solves this challenge.
+Your video platform will be able to identify viewers individually as they log in, and that login allows you to find out everything from what they watched and whether they finished the video, regardless of which device they may be using to watch.

-A modern, mobile-friendly video CMS can help your organization ensure your business video works just as it should — even in a Bring Your Own Device world.
+A modern, mobile-friendly video platform can help your organization ensure employees can access and share important business-related video content securely — even in a Bring Your Own Device world.

 To learn more, including six reasons why a BYOD strategy is incomplete without video, check out our white paper, “Bring Your Own (Video Ready) Device”.